LLDB mainline

 146 /// \return

-147 /// The specific kind of event the cursor is pointing at.
+147 /// A human-readable description of the event this cursor is pointing at.

 149